-▼ Free room and board.
+$\checkmark$ Free room and board.
 If a student lives on campus, the student is considered to have entered into a contract with the school for room and board, even if there's no charge to the student.
-For the purposes of calculating the cost of attendance, you must use the contracted charges for the room and board.
-If that room and board is supplied at no charge, the room and board component of the COA would equal \$0.
+If room and board is supplied at no charge, that component of the COA would be zero.

-The value of room and board provided to an employee should be reported as untaxed income, under housing, food, and other living allowances.
+The value of room and board provided to an employee should be reported as untaxed income under housing, food, and other living allowances.
 It isn't considered financial aid unless the room and board is part of an on-campus job that was awarded on the basis of need.
 If the room and board results from a job that was awarded on the basis of need, then the value of the room and board would be counted as a resource for campus-based purposes and as estimated financial assistance for Stafford purposes and isn't reported as untaxed income.
 If the student is charged for the room and board and the charge is then waived, the value of the room and board can be included in the cost of attendance.